Please contact the following GSS Hunting Consultant

 These New Mexico bear hunting trips offer an incredible success rate for such an elusive and prized big game animal.
 Interested in a New Mexico Mountain Lion hunt?
 Click the link now.

-Terms: Global Sporting Safaris accepts payment by business check and personal check, as well as by Bitcoin.
+Terms: Global Sporting Safaris accepts payment by business check and personal check.
 American Express, Visa, and MasterCard credit card payments are also accepted, but they do incur a surcharge of 3.5% in addition to the price listed in our Bear Hunting in New Mexico trips above.

 A 50% deposit is required upon booking to reserve your spot.
 In some cases, we can split your deposit into 3 payments, please inquire.
 Global Sporting Safaris will provide a Disclaimer & Waiver of Liability which must be sighed and returned.
 All hunts are in U.S. dollars.
 Final 50% payment is due no less than 75 days prior to your hunt date.
 Trips booked within 75 days of arrival require payment in full.
 Total costs of the hunt are fixed.
 There will be no refunds for any hunter leaving early.
 See our Terms & Conditions for further details.